 3. ESOL 3 -Healthy & Safety

-4. Spanish Conversation Workshop for adults
+4. Spanish Conversation Workshop for parents/caregivers

 The English courses prepares recent immigrants to be successful in Hillsborough county’s workforce by utilizing the Communicative framework for language acquisition with the aim of developing proficiency through progressive skill-building English courses centered around practical themes like job preparation - interviewing, resume writing, communicating in the office & navigating everyday resources within the community.